 As noted previously, Bahrain focuses its foreign policy intently on Iran, which has purportedly demonstrated an ability to aggravate Bahrain's domestic turmoil to a greater degree than has any other regional power.
-Bahrain perceives Iran as willing and able to support Shiite groups against Bahrain's Sunni-dominated government, although in recent years evidence of direct Iranian interference in Bahrain has been limited.
+Bahrain perceives Iran as willing and able to support Shiite groups against Bahrain's Sunni-dominated government, although in recent years, and in the current crisis, evidence of direct Iranian interference in Bahrain has been limited.
 In December 1981, and then again in June 1996-a time when Iran was actively seeking to export its Islamic revolution-Bahrain publicly accused Iran of trying to organize a coup by pro-Iranian Bahraini Shiites (the Islamic Front for the Liberation of Bahrain, IFLB).
-Bahrain's leaders have hinted that Iran might be supporting the February 2011 unrest, an assertion that most experts believe lacks concrete evidentiary support.
-However, as noted above, Iran is likely to exert far greater influence over a Shiite-dominated Bahrain than it does over the current government.